 Hartmann proudly points out: “We offer Swiss expertise internationally.
 Trainees and students can benefit here in Passugg from a comprehensive programme of courses, from basic training to professional and bachelor’s degrees, which are held in very high regard by the industry.”
 In addition to the practical and theory aspects of the courses, the importance of values such as customer and service orientation are also instilled here.
 The courtesy and mutual respect with which students and staff alike are treated is immediately obvious even during a short visit.

 Not least, the Swiss tourism industry also reaps the benefit.
 This is doubtless the reason why the Swiss Hotel Association, centre of expertise for quality-oriented and forward-looking Swiss hospitality since 1882, is also involved with the school.

 Does the school’s history as a spa help?
 “Yes, of course,” says Michael Hartmann without hesitation.
 “Just look at the unique campus we have here,” he exclaims enthusiastically.
-140 rooms which accommodate 160 students, four restaurants, the catering infrastructure, and of course, the ballroom.
+140 rooms which accommodate 160 students, five restaurants, the catering infrastructure, and of course, the ballroom.
 The perfect educational setting.
 “Apart from this, we also benefit of course from the long history of tourism at our site.
 The influence of tradition in our industry on all modern teaching methods should not be underestimated.”

 As if to underline this, we arrive back at the entrance, and the gaze wanders once more towards the clocks behind reception.
 One of them shows the time in Passugg of course.
 After all, this is where the top hospitality managers of the future are being trained; where a history of international tourism, driven by the health-giving water, has already played a key role.
 It’s only a matter of time before someone comes up with the idea of engraving “Educated in Passugg” on a discreet pin, which will continue to appear on two-pieces and suits around the world as the mark of an education in a very special place.